abiduzz420/React-Reminder-pro/README.md

 # Reminder-Pro

-Application built while following udemy ReactJS course
+Application built while learning React JS

 ## Packages used in building this application: